krvaibhaw/sentanceparser/README.md

 ```
     Parsed sentance along with the derivation tree
 ```
-	Sample output can be accessed in samples section.

 <br>
 Feel free to follow along the code provided along with mentioned comments for